wbamberg/idl-reference/docs/nsIDOMWindowUtils.md

 window under the toplevel window, in some cases it could never reach this
 window at all.

-@param aType event type
-@param aX x offset in CSS pixels
-@param aY y offset in CSS pixels
-@param aButton button to synthesize
-@param aClickCount number of clicks that have been performed
-@param aModifiers modifiers pressed, using constants defined as MODIFIER_*
-@param aIgnoreRootScrollFrame whether the event should ignore viewport bounds
-                          during dispatch
-@param aPressure touch input pressure: 0.0 -> 1.0
-@param aInputSourceArg input source, see nsIDOMMouseEvent for values,
-       defaults to mouse input.
-@param aPointerId A unique identifier for the pointer causing the event. default is 0
-@param aWidth The width (magnitude on the X axis), default is 0
-@param aHeight The height (magnitude on the Y axis), default is 0
-@param aTilt The plane angle between the Y-Z plane
-       and the plane containing both the transducer (e.g. pen stylus) axis and the Y axis. default is 0
-@param aTiltX The plane angle between the X-Z plane
-       and the plane containing both the transducer (e.g. pen stylus) axis and the X axis. default is 0
-@param aIsPrimary  Indicates if the pointer represents the primary pointer of this pointer type.
-@param aIsSynthesized controls nsIDOMEvent.isSynthesized value
-                      that helps identifying test related events,
-                      defaults to true

 returns true if the page called prevent default on this event